truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 To grant access to a specific user (and group) other than the default for the webdav user and group (**666**), add a new non-root administrative user and take note of the UID and GID for this user.

-If you want to create a dataset to use for the WebDAV application share(s), created it before you install the application.
+If you want to create a dataset to use for the WebDAV application share(s), create it before you install the application.

 ## Installing the WebDAV Application

-To install the application you can accept the default values or customize the deployment to suit your use case.
+To install the application, you can accept the default values or customize the deployment to suit your use case.
 You create the WebDAV share as part of the application installation.

 To install the WebDAV application, go to **Apps**, click **Discover Apps**, then either begin typing WebDAV into the search field or scroll down to locate the **WebDAV** application widget.